 What do lawyers do: barristers?

-Barristers give advice to clients about how the law applies to their situation and may represent them in court.
-Barristers are normally contacted by a solicitor who seeks specialised legal advice on behalf of their client in a particular area, such as criminal, family or commercial law.
+Barristers advocate for individuals or organisations in court and give related legal advice.
+Barristers are normally contracted by a solicitor who seeks specialised legal advice on behalf of their client in a particular area, such as criminal, family or commercial law.
 Barristers may give written advice to a client or speak for them in front of a judge.
 It is possible for solicitors and chartered legal executives to represent clients in some courts, but it is still much more usual for barristers to do so.

 Lawyers’ qualifications: solicitors

 The route to qualifying as a solicitor in England and Wales changed in 2021.
 Graduates from September 2021 onwards will need to qualify by passing the solicitors qualifying examination (SQE) .
 This comprises two assessments, SQE1 and SQE2, which tests your law knowledge, ethics and skills.
 You need a degree in any discipline to take the SQE.

 Before the SQE, non-law graduates would be required to pass a conversion course (most commonly the graduate diploma in law or GDL) before undertaking further qualifying steps.
 Now there is no longer an absolute requirement to undertake a conversion course, but it would be hard to pass the SQE without some form of legal knowledge preparation.
 Some course providers have updated their training for the SQE to include a postgraduate diploma in law (PGDL), which is designed specifically for non-law graduates.